flux-framework/flux-core/doc/man1/flux-job.rst

 of two can be used to determine when no more jobs are waitable when using ``flux job wait`` in a loop.

-``flux job wait --all`` loops through all the waitable jobs as they complete, printing their jobids.
+:option:`flux job wait --all` loops through all the waitable jobs as they complete, printing their jobids.
 If all jobs are successful, it exits with a code of zero.
 If any jobs have failed, it exits with a code of one.

 .. option:: -a, --all